 - more than four tons of aluminum cans

 - 13 tons of white office paper

 - 2 tons of steel

 There is also the Kings Bay wastewater treatment plant.
 It treats approximately 829,000 gallons of water daily.

 The recycling plant is, in fact, part of the Morale, Welfare & Recreation Department program.
 This department is in charge of improving the quality of life of the military within the base.

 As such, the department takes care of designing programs for them and their families.
-They even put and Starbucks in the base!
-It is also responsible of creating parks and awareness of the natural resources on the state.
+They even put Starbucks in the base!
+It is also responsible for creating parks and awareness of the natural resources in the state.